Konamiman/Z280TechnicalManual/13-Z-Bus_External_Interface.md

 Burst memory transactions are used only during instruction fetches to "prefetch" instructions into the on-chip cache.
 In a burst memory read, four consecutive words of memory are read.
 If a byte is to be read from a portion of external memory that supports burst transactions, and that read operation is cacheable, the CPU reads the four words that contain the desired byte of the instruction with a single burst transaction.
 The address of the first word read during a burst transaction has zeros in the three least significant bits.
 The CPU reads a total of eight bytes via four word transfers, where the last byte read has all ones in the three least significant bits of its address.
 This effectively increases the bus bandwidth by prefetching a cache block on a cache miss.
 Burst transactions are not used when fetching templates in extended instructions.

-The timing of a burst transaction is illustrated in Figure 13-7.
+The timing of a burst transaction is illustrated in [Figure 13-7](#figure-13-7-burst-memory-read-timing).
 During burst transactions, four Data Strobes are generated with a single Address Strobe.
 Timing for the first data transfer is identical to that for a single memory read, including the insertion of automatic wait states.

 This first transfer is immediately followed by three more transfers in the next three bus clock cycles.
 The <ins>WAIT</ins> input is sampled during each transfer and any resulting wait states, thereby allowing wait states to be added before any of the transfers.
 However, automatic wait states are added only before the first transfer.

 <br/>

 ![Figure 13-7.
 Burst Memory Read Timing](Images/Figure13.7.png)<br/>
+<a id="figure-13-7-burst-memory-read-timing"></a>
 _Figure 13-7.
 Burst Memory Read Timing_